Fixed vs Floating Interest Rate for Home Loans in India (2026)

 However, if you are a first-time borrower who values predictability above all else, or if your monthly budget leaves no room for EMI fluctuation, a fixed rate remains a reliable option.

 Pro tip: Before signing anything, always ask your bank about the spread โ the margin they charge above the repo rate.
 A good CIBIL score gives you the leverage to negotiate this down, and even a 0.25% reduction can save you lakhs.
+And if your existing lender won't budge, a balance transfer to another lender is always on the table.

 Written by